DecentricCorp/Lightrail-API-Docs/use-cases/stripe-split.md

 A _split-tender_ happens when a transaction is broken down into two (or more) transactions each processed by a different payment methods.
 In this use-case we will focus on the common case of dividing a transaction between a Lightrail Card (Gift Card or Account Card) and a credit card processed by Stripe.
 For example, if you are processing a $134.25 transaction and the customer would like to redeem a $30 value from their Gift Card, you need to charge $30 to the Lightrail Card and the remaining $104.25 must be charged to Stripe.

 The important requirement for split-tender transactions is _atomicity_.
 This means that either all of the split-transactions go through successfully or none of them does.
-In other words either all the transactions are charged or the customer is not charged at all and the split-tender fails.
+In other words either all of the transactions are charged or the customer is not charged at all and the split-tender fails.

 ## High-Level Flow